Who are vulnerable consumers and how can you learn to recognise their needs?

 If you or a colleague have any questions or would like to attend the Masterclass: Recognising the needs of vulnerable consumers and how to make reasonable adjustments, please get in touch with email@example.com to secure your place.

-Jacqui Crawley is the Owner and Managing Director of KMB Ltd. Founded in 1996, KMB has grown to become an established, successful and well respected outsourced telemarketing agency.
-Jacqui was a member of the DMA Contact Centre Council from 2010-2016 holding the position of Chair from 2014-2016, Member of the DMA North Council for 6 years and is Co-Chair of the DMA Vulnerable Taskforce based in London.
+Jacqui Workman is the Owner and Managing Director of KMB Ltd. Founded in 1996, KMB has grown to become an established, successful and well respected outsourced telemarketing agency.
+Jacqui was a member of the DMA Contact Centre Council from 2010-2016 holding the position of Chair from 2014-2016, Member of the DMA North Council for 6 years and is Co-Chair of the DMA Vulnerable Consumers Working Group based in London.
 KMB Ltd has been a member of the DMA for over 10 years.
 Jacqui is also a Dementia Friend.